Sankalp-pawar/Flipkart-Reviews-Sentiment-Analysis/README.md

 Sentiment Analysis of Flipkart Reviews
 📌 Overview
-This project aims to analyze customer reviews from Flipkart and classify them into positive and negative sentiments using machine learning techniques.
-We preprocess the text, visualize key insights, and train a Decision Tree Classifier for sentiment prediction.
+This project focuses on analyzing customer reviews from Flipkart and classifying them as positive or negative using machine learning techniques.
+It involves data preprocessing, visualization, and model training using a Decision Tree Classifier.

 🛠️ Libraries Used
-Pandas – Handling and processing datasets
+Pandas – Data manipulation and handling
-Scikit-learn – Machine learning models, vectorization, and evaluation Matplotlib & Seaborn – Data visualization
+Scikit-learn – Machine learning models, accuracy evaluation, and TF-IDF vectorization Matplotlib & Seaborn – Data visualization
-WordCloud – Generating word clouds for analysis
-NLTK – Text preprocessing (stopwords, tokenization)
+WordCloud – Generating word clouds to highlight important words NLTK – Natural language processing (stopwords, tokenization) 📂 Dataset
-📂 Dataset
-The dataset consists of Flipkart product reviews, including customer ratings.
-We convert these ratings into binary sentiment labels:
+The dataset consists of Flipkart customer reviews along with ratings.
+To make sentiment classification easier, ratings are categorized as follows:

-Positive (1) – Ratings of 5
+✅ Positive (1) – Rating of 5
-Negative (0) – Ratings of 4 or below
+❌ Negative (0) – Ratings of 4 or below

-🔍 Data Preprocessing
+🔍 Data Preprocessing Steps
-To prepare the text for analysis, we:
+To clean and prepare the text data:

-Convert text to lowercase
+✔ Convert text to lowercase
-Remove punctuation
+✔ Remove punctuation and special characters
-Tokenize words using NLTK
+✔ Tokenize words using NLTK
-Remove stopwords
+✔ Remove stopwords (e.g., "the", "is", "and")
-Apply TF-IDF vectorization
+✔ Convert text into numerical features using TF-IDF Vectorization

-📊 Exploratory Data Analysis
+📊 Exploratory Data Analysis (EDA)
-Distribution of Ratings: A count plot shows how many reviews belong to each rating category.
+We use visualizations to understand data distribution:
-WordCloud: Frequently used words in positive and negative reviews are visualized.
+📌 Count Plot: Displays the distribution of ratings in the dataset 📌 WordCloud: Highlights the most frequent words in positive and negative reviews

 🏗️ Model Training & Evaluation
-We use Decision Tree Classifier to classify reviews into sentiments.
+We use Decision Tree Classifier to predict sentiments.

-Train-Test Split: 67% training, 33% testing
+📌 Train-Test Split: 67% training, 33% testing
-Accuracy Score: Achieved 92.47% on training data Confusion Matrix: Evaluates model performance
+📌 Accuracy Score: 92.47% on training data
+📌 Confusion Matrix: Helps in evaluating true positives and false negatives

-📈 Results & Future Scope
+📈 Results & Future Improvements
-The model performs well with high accuracy, but it can be improved by:
+🔹 The Decision Tree Classifier performs well, achieving high accuracy 🔹 Further improvements can be made by:

-Trying Random Forest, Naïve Bayes, or SVM for better performance Collecting larger datasets for better generalization Fine-tuning TF-IDF parameters
+✔ Experimenting with Random Forest, Naïve Bayes, or SVM ✔ Collecting a larger dataset for better model generalization ✔ Fine-tuning TF-IDF parameters to capture important words better